acoustic-content-samples/sample-article-content/README.md

 ### Deployment

-+ Install the Watson Content Hub Command Line Tools as described here: https://github.com/ibm-wch/wchtools-cli/
++ Install the Acoustic Content Command Line Tools as described here: https://github.com/ibm-wch/wchtools-cli/
 + Download and extract the sample-content.zip archive to a temporary directory.
-+ Run the WCH command line tool to push the sample content as follows:
++ Run the Acoustic Content command line tool to push the sample content as follows:

 ```
   wchtools push -A -v --dir <temporary directory>/sample-content